MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/bank-revaluation.md

 You must enable the foreign currency revaluation feature before you can process foreign currency revaluations.
 -   Use the **Cash and bank management, Cash and bank management parameters** page and click on the **General** tab.
 -   Click on **Yes** under **Foreign currency revaluation** to enable the feature for the current legal entity.
+-   Click on the **Number sequences** tab and add a number sequence for foreign currency revaluation.
 -   Refresh your browser to view the **Foreign currency revaluation** menu under the **Periodic tasks** section of the area page.

 You must enable the feature for any legal entity that will use foreign currency revaluation.

-However, the **Foreign currency revaluation** menu will appear in all legal entities.
-If you select the menu item but you have not enabled the feature, you will receive a warning message that you can't process foreign currency revaluations when you open the page.
+> [!NOTE]

-If your legal entity is in Russian, Poland, or Hungary, you already have the ability to do foreign currency revaluation.
-You many choose to use the new foreign currency revaluation or the version that you already have.
-The menus for each method will appear on your area page.
+If your legal entity uses a Russian, Polish, or Hungarian country code, you already have the ability to do bank foreign currency revaluation.
+You will not be able to use the foreign currency revaluation used by other countries.

 ## Process foreign currency revaluation
 After the setup is complete, use the **Foreign currency revaluation** page in **Cash and Bank Management** to revalue the balances of one or more bank accounts across all legal entities.
 You can run the process in real time or schedule it to run by using a batch.